Study smarter with Fiveable

 Get study guides, practice questions, and cheatsheets for all your subjects.
 Join 500,000+ students with a 96% pass rate.

-Persuasion isn't just about having a good argument—it's about understanding how people are convinced and strategically deploying the right techniques at the right moments.
-In public speaking, you're being tested on your ability to identify these techniques in others' speeches and apply them effectively in your own.
-The three classical appeals (ethos, pathos, logos) form the foundation, but modern persuasion requires a full toolkit of structural and stylistic strategies that work together.
+Persuasion isn't just about having a good argument.
+It's about understanding how people get convinced and using the right techniques at the right moments.
+In a public speaking course, you need to both identify these techniques in others' speeches and apply them in your own.

 These three appeals, identified by Aristotle over 2,000 years ago, remain the backbone of persuasive communication.
-Every other technique you'll learn is essentially a specific method for delivering one of these appeals.
+Every other technique you'll learn is a specific method for delivering one of these appeals.

 These techniques shape how you deliver your message, creating patterns that enhance retention and engagement.
-The brain processes structured information more efficiently than random points.

 These techniques create psychological engagement, making audiences active participants rather than passive listeners.
 Engaged audiences are more persuadable.